NickLiffen/ghas-enablement/README.md

 yarn run getRepos
 ```

-Similar to step one, another automated approach is to enable user access.
-This approach will be a little less accurate as the file will most certainly need changing between a Python project and a Java project, and the user's PAT you are using will most likely.
+Similar to step one, another automated approach is to enable by user access.
+This approach will be a little less accurate as the file will most certainly need changing between a Python project and a Java project (if you are enabling CodeQL), and the user's PAT you are using will most likely.
 But the file you propose is going to be a good start.
 After running the command, you are welcome to modify this file.
 Just make sure it's a valid JSON file if you do edit.

 This script only returns repositories where CodeQL results have not already been uploaded to code scanning.
 If any CodeQL results have been uploaded to a repositories code scanning feature, that repository will not be returned to this list.
 The motivation behind this is not to raise pull requests on repositories where CodeQL has already been enabled.

 **OPTION 3**

-Create a file called `repos.json` within the root of this directory.
+Create a file called `repos.json` within the `./bin/` directory.
 This file needs to have an array of objects.
 The structure of the objects should look like this:

 ```JSON
 [